Love in Slow Motion (album)

 Love in Slow Motion is a 1996 album recorded by the R&B vocalist Angela Bofill.

 It was her first studio recording since I Wanna Love Somebody and the tenth released studio album before her stroke on January 10, 2006.
+This would be her final studio album before her death on June 13, 2024.

 Track listing

-All tracks composed by Angela Bofill and Rex Rideout; except where noted.
+All songs were written by Angela Bofill and Rex Rideout, unless stated otherwise.